 First things first, these bras are not meant for every day.
-These fall under the lingerie category because unlike the regular bras these do not give you nipple coverage.
+These fall under the lingerie category because, unlike regular bras, these do not give you nipple coverage.
 They usually come in fabrics like tulle, lace, and satin that support the entire breast but are transparent near the breast.
 You get a lot of variants in these, so go check them out and invest in a couple of them.
 After all, we all need some self-pampering too.

 12. Balconette Bra

-Underwired bras often get the support from the bottom and offer very little coverage in comparison to the other bras.
+Underwired bras often get support from the bottom and offer very little coverage compared to the other bras.
 They are horizontal like the demi bra but are much fuller around the breasts.
 These reveal the top parts of your breasts, so keep this in mind and map this with your dresses.
 It’s usually suited for small and medium-sized breasts.
-The only support system for these come from the thick straps and underwire.
+The only support system for these comes from the thick straps and underwire.

 13. Longline Bra

-Just as the name goes, longline bra extends till a little above your belly button or over it depending on the brand.
-These are usually snug and intact from the start till the very end, thus suitable for body hugging, corset, evening wear dresses etc. The straps are thick and offer support to any breast sizes except you need to be sure of the size—If the bra is too tight, it looks bulgy and protruding.
+Just as the name goes, the longline bra extends till a little above your belly button or over it, depending on the brand.
+These are usually snug and intact from the start till the very end, thus suitable for a body-hugging corset, evening wear dresses, etc. They are also perfect for full-size breasts.
+The straps are thick and offer support to any breast size.

 14. Sheer Bra